NHSDigital/nhs-notify-web-cms/README.md

 - push (publish) the new branch to your remote
 - create a Pull Request for requesting that your remote branch is merged into main
 - await approval

+## Making further changes

+### Open existing CodeSpaces

+- You can reuse existing CodeSpaces that have been setup.
+- Visit [https://github.com/codespaces](https://github.com/codespaces) to see a list of code spaces
+- Active code spaces are charged.
+Everyone gets 150 hours free per month.
+- Click on the `three dots` and then click `stop codespace` to change it to inactive
+- A stopped code space does not loose data
+- You can delete a CodeSpace, but this will loose any data that you have not pushed (published) to a remote git branch.